GeekBeacon/geekbeacon-docs/docs/collaborators/email_guide.md

 ![Seperator](/img/shared/separators.png)

-How to setup your geek beacon account.
+How to setup your GeekBeacon account.

   1. Logging in